 It’s been known for a while now that the sixth season of Lucifer will be the hit show’s final run, and star Tom Ellis has spoken out about what direction he wants his career to go in next.

-The actor has played the title character since the series debuted in 2016 and reckons that when the time comes to hang up the devil horns he wants to do something completely different.
+The actor has played the title character since the series debuted in 2016 – and is about to return to screens this week in Lucifer season 5 part 2 – and reckons that when the time comes to hang up the devil horns he wants to do something completely different.

 “I am going to find myself in that similar territory in that people are going to expect one thing from me now,” he said in a recent interview with Square Mile.
 “And I would like to surprise them and do something completely different.
 That’s always been my thought process.”